-You can use a few laddering-related CD strategies that help combine greater liquidity with greater interest rates.
+You can also use CD strategies that help combine greater liquidity with greater interest rates.
 One of these strategies is a CD barbell: You put half your investment into short-term CDs and half into long-term CDs.
 With this strategy, you’ll have some flexibility with the short-term investments and get better interest yield with the longer-term accounts.
 Overall, you’ll get a medium yield average.

 Another strategy is a CD bullet, in which you buy CDs that have the same maturity date at different times.
 So the first year, you buy a 10-year CD, the second year you buy a nine-year CD, and so on.
 With the CD bullet strategy, you minimize the risk of missing out on higher interest rates by staggering your purchase dates.
 A CD bullet strategy could be useful for maximizing savings for a specific goal with a predetermined payment date, such as college tuition or retirement.